Even with the best email list, it’s easy for your

 The fact is, most recipients will scan through your email.
 That’s why you need to have one clear call-to-action button in every

 You'll want to place your CTA in a location where it's

-easily visible and where it makes sense for someone to click on it.
+easily visible and makes sense for someone to click on it.
 For

 example, you might put a CTA to download a free template in an email that

 describes a situation where you’d use it.